11 min read

 The architectural pattern (ingest unstructured → structure → personalize) and the cognitive-science framing (ILM).

-The shape of the system holds up.
-Documents went in once, got parsed once, got persisted as structured records, and the UI read from the records at request time.
-Every modern RAG architecture has the same shape: a one-time ingestion stage that produces an indexed representation, then a separate retrieval and generation stage at query time.
-The reason this matters is mostly economic.
-Ingestion is expensive; queries are cheap.
-Any system that doesn’t separate them eats its compute budget.
-We got this right, whether by accident or not.
-Django’s request lifecycle made it the obvious thing to do, and it kept being the right thing to do as the model layer changed underneath it.
+The shape of the system holds up where documents went in once, got parsed once, got persisted as structured records and the UI read from the records at request time.
+Modern RAG architectures feature an initial ingestion phase that creates an index, followed by retrieval and generation at query time; this design is mainly driven by economic factors.
+Ingestion is expensive while queries are cheaper, hence, the RAG model because any system that doesn’t separate them eats its compute budget.
+We got this right, whether by accident or not; Django’s request lifecycle made it the obvious thing to do, and it kept being the right thing to do as the model layer changed underneath it.

-The cognitive-science framing was the better call — the one I’m more sure about in retrospect.
-The Interactive Learning Model gives a definition of “good output” that does not collapse into “fluent text”.
+The Interactive Learning Model gives a definition of good output that does not collapse into fluent text.
 Useful output for a learner has three dimensions: what they think, what they decide to do, and how they feel.
-Designing the output schema around that triad forced the system to produce more than just summaries; it had to produce prompts.
-Reflective questions tied to specific sections.
-Decision points where the user committed to a next action.
+Designing the output schema around that triad forced the system to produce more than just summaries; it had to produce prompts where reflective questions are tied to specific sections based on user committed to a next action.
 In 2018 that was scaffolding around mediocre NLTK output, an attempt to make the surface feel less mechanical.
 In 2026 the same schema is what you would put in a system prompt with structured-output enforcement.
 The pedagogical theory was doing the work that schema-constrained generation does today — just by hand and in a database table.

 The third thing we got right was treating the output as a recurring product rather than a one-time artifact.
-Subscription billing forced retention thinking, which forced workflow thinking, which is where the durable value of a document AI system actually lives.
+Subscription billing encourages retention-focused workflows, which are essential for the lasting value of a document AI system.
 The model produces text.
 The product is what surrounds the text: how the user moves through it, returns to it, and builds on it.
 In 2018, this looked like a UX consideration.
 In 2026, it looks like the only part of the stack that isn’t commoditized.

 What we missed

-NLTK is a tokenizer, a POS tagger, a chunker.
-It identifies that “the cat sat on the mat” has a noun phrase and a prepositional phrase.
-It does not understand cats, mats, or sitting.
-The summarization we had it doing was extractive: pick the highest-information sentences using TF-IDF, surface them in order.
+NLTK is a tokenizer and POS tagger: it can label “the cat sat on the mat” as a noun phrase plus a prepositional phrase, but it does not understand cats, mats, or sitting.
+Our summarization was therefore extractive—ranking sentences with TF IDF and stitching them together.
 That is compression, not understanding.
-The leap from extractive to abstractive required the transformer architecture, which arrived in late 2017 in “Attention Is All You Need” and didn’t reach a usable scale until GPT-3 in 2020.
-We were building on a substrate that was about to be obsoleted.
-Hardly anyone outside a small circle of researchers knew it.
+Moving from extractive to abstractive output required transformers, introduced in 2017 and not usable at scale until GPT 3 in 2020.
+We were building on a substrate that was about to be obsolete, a fact known to only a small group of researchers at the time.

 Retrieval was the bigger miss.
 We built a parser, not a retriever.
 The whole system assumed there was one canonical structured form of each document, produced at ingest time, and the UI surfaced different views of that one form.
 The 2026 version of the same system would not work that way.
 It would store the document as a vector index — chunks of text mapped into a high-dimensional space where semantic similarity is computable — and produce a tailored output every time the user asked something different about the same source.
 The structure is no longer the answer.
 The structure is the search space.
 The answer gets generated at query time, against the part of the search space the question pointed at.
 That distinction sounds small, but it is the entire shift from 2018 document AI to 2026 document AI.

 The third miss took years to understand and is the strategic one.
 We assumed the rule-based NLTK techniques — parsing and summarization of text — were the moat.
 If we could build a better summarizer than the open-source baseline, we would have something defensible.
 What happened is that AI innovation with transformer architecture and foundation models commoditized faster than anything else in the stack.
 Summarization is an API call.
 Embedding is an API call.
 Cross-document synthesis is an API call.
-Even fairly hard reasoning over long documents is an API call, priced per token, billed at fractions of a cent.
+Complex reasoning with lengthy documents is just an API call, charged per token at minimal cost.
 The model layer collapsed from “the hardest part to build” to “the easiest part to call.”
 Everything we thought was the differentiator is now a few lines of Python.
 The defensible parts of the system in 2026 are nothing we would have flagged as defensible in 2018: the curation of the source corpus, the trust UI around hallucinations, the integrations, the workflow that turns a model output into a learning loop.
 The model is the substrate, not the product.

 How the AI layer changed

 This is the part I came here to write.
 Not the AI revolution — the narrow, specific question: if you sat down to build the same kind of document AI system today, with long-document ingestion, structured output, and an adaptive-learning UI, what would the model layer give you that NLTK didn’t?
-What is the surface that has actually moved?
+What would be different if you were to do it today?

 Output shape is no longer fixed at ingest time